 The naming convention for the NCD file, which may contain placement and routing information in varying degrees of completion, is placer_level_router_level_cost_table.ncd.
 If any of these elements are not used, they are represented by an x.
-For example, for the first design file run with the options -n 5 - t 16 - rl 2 - pl 5, the NCD output file name would be 5_2{16} .ncd.
-The second file would be named 5_2{17} .ncd.
-For the first design file being run with the options -n 5 - t 16 - r - pl 5, the NCD output file name would be 5_x{16} .ncd.
-The second file would be named 5_x{17} .ncd.
+For example, for the first design file run with the options -n 5 - t 16 - rl std -pl high, the NCD output file name would be high_std_16.ncd.
+The second file would be named high_std_17.ncd.
+For the first design file being run with the options -n 5 - t 16 - r - pl high, the NCD output file name would be high_std_16.ncd.
+The second file would be named high_std_17.ncd.
+For the first design file being run with the options -n 5 - t 16 - r - pl high, the NCD output file name would be high_st_16.ncd.
+The second file would be named high_st_17.ncd.